Legal-only ceremony at the Brisbane registry

 On arrival, you’ll meet your celebrant.

-They will check all your original documents and NOIM to make sure all legal requirements have been met, and that information provided is correct.
+They will check your original documents and NOIM to make sure the legal requirements are met, and that details are correct.

 Before your ceremony your celebrant will: